How to Collect Customer Data During Checkout in WordPress

 - Religious affiliation

 You probably don’t need all of those data points.
-For instance, there’s no point in asking if your customer has disabilities if your product or service doesn’t serve disabled people and can be used/enjoyed/realized by anyone.
+For instance, there’s no point in asking if your customer has disabilities if your product or service doesn’t serve disabled people.

 3. Company Information